particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 Particle gateway device like the Monitor One and Tracker One are designed to be used off-the-shelf to interface to other devices and sensors using standard protocols such as CAN bus, I2C, and serial.

 For information on setting up a Monitor One Developer Edition, see the [Monitor One Quickstart](/quickstart/monitor-one/).

+*The pictures in this datasheet are of a pre-release unit.*

 ## Block diagram